poetix/bentham/README.md

 Unsupported events are silently ignored.

 * `push`: stores individual `commit`s.
 Implicitly de-duplicate commits.
+* `issues`: store the action.
+No de-duplication required
 * Any other event is ignored at the moment